 It's important to clean your penis regularly to avoid problems developing.

 - gently wash your penis with warm water each day while having a bath or shower

 - gently pull back your foreskin (if you have one) and wash underneath; do not pull back the foreskin of a baby or young boy because it could be painful and cause harm

 - use a mild or non-perfumed soap (if you choose to use soap) to reduce the risk of skin irritation

 - avoid using talc and deodorants on your penis as they may cause irritation

 Circumcised men should also regularly clean their penis with warm water and a mild soap (if you choose to use soap).

-Read more about how to wash a penis.
+Read more about how to keep a penis clean.